Kingsley–Pierson Community School District

 The Kingsley–Pierson Community School District is a rural public school district headquartered in Kingsley, Iowa.

 It includes sections of Plymouth, Cherokee, and Woodbury counties.
 It serves Kingsley, Pierson, and the surrounding rural areas.

 History

 It was established in 1961, by the consolidation of the Kingsley and Pierson districts.

+In 2026, the district leadership considered changing the school schedule to four days per week.